 Attend a workshop or class at any of Rhonda J's Shoppe locations and get practical advice on color and techniques from an Annie Sloan trained stockist.
 Gain the confidence to express your own personal style in the home.

-Learn how to use Soft Wax with Annie Sloan's unique range of decorative paint, Chalk Paint®, as well as achieving different finishes such as a crackle effect during weekly class at any of our five locations.
+Learn how to use Soft Wax with Annie Sloan's unique range of decorative paint, Chalk Paint®, as well as achieving different finishes such as a crackle effect during weekly classes at any of our three locations.

 The colours below are a digital representation of the paints.
 Do not rely on them when ordering.
 Please ask for a hand painted color card.